 You don’t have to be Big to be Great.
 You just have to be the Best at what you do!

-Ever hearbig_and_small_dogd of the saying “nice things come in small packages?”
+Ever heard of the saying “nice things come in small packages?”
 Although one could immediately think of a small velvet box with golden rims containing a diamond ring or of a small wooden barrel filled with an exceptional vintage wine, I would like to prove how this saying also applies to the smallest of businesses.

 Have you ever worked for a big corporate company?
 If you have, then I’m certain you will be able to relate to everything I am about to expose and if you haven’t, you might want to think twice before choosing to.
 Actually, my husband, who works for a big corporate firm, inspired this week’s article.
-He was just telling me how he’s been sick for almost 2 months and found it strange that his “boss” never bothered to call to see how he was big_and_small_catrecovering.
+He was just telling me how he’s been sick for almost 2 months and found it strange that his “boss” never bothered to call to see how he was recovering.
 I simply answered “that’s because you’re only a number for them.”
+That’s why small is simply better!

 #1: no numbers here